mmikeww/AHKv2-Gdip/README.md

 It has not been tested thorougly on AHK v2, but all of the tutorial files in the `/Examples/` subfolder work successfully.

+# Usage
+All of the Gdip_*() functions use the same syntax as before, so no changes should be required.

+The one exception is for `Gdip_BitmapFromBRA()`.
+It requires you to read the .bra file witih `FileObj.RawRead()` instead of the `FileRead`command.
+See the Tutorial.11 file in the Examples folder

 # History
 - @tic created the original [Gdip.ahk](https://github.com/tariqporter/Gdip/) library
 - @Rseding91 updated it to make it compatible with unicode and x64 AHK versions and renamed the file `Gdip_All.ahk`